anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.md

 Other thoughts:
 - Kubernetes / CaaS should be recognised in ETSI NFV / MANO
-- I think it is feasible that Kubernetes, using operators and custom resources, could become a generic VNFM (i.e. the Kubernetes parts are the underlying engine, with the operators and custom resources being the equivalent of the specific VNFM).
+- It is feasible that Kubernetes, using operators and custom resources, could become a generic VNFM (i.e. the Kubernetes parts are the underlying engine, with the operators and custom resources being the equivalent of the specific VNFM).
 - Should each operator decide how Kubernetes is shared (if at all)?
 Should we/someone suggest some best practice (such as, link Kubernetes cluster lifecycle to application lifecycle - so VNFv1.0 is in one cluster, VNFv2.0 is in another cluster.
 Are clusters shared between VNF vendors, or VNF types?).

+A note on virtualised and containerised workloads:
+It is highly likely that a single VNFM will be managing applications (or components) that are virtualised (i.e. running in VMs) and applications (or components) that are containerised (i.e. running in containers), at the same time.
+There are different approaches to achieving this:
+1. Application manager (EMS, VNFM) uses both IaaS (VIM) API and Kubernetes API - the former for VM based workloads, the latter for containerised workloads.
+2. Application manager (EMS, VNFM) uses just the Kubernetes API for both VM-based and container-based workloads, with the Kubernetes PaaS managing the lifecycle of VMs using on of the following methods:
+    a) Kubernetes interacts with IaaS/VIM API (Cluster API model)
+    b) Kubernetes is the IaaS/VIM and interacts direct with the hypervisor (Kubevirt model)

 <a name="1.2"></a>
 ## 1.2 Terminology